Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 " repeat "  " repeat " jumps back to the top of the loop, which is the "begin" in the loop in this program. "repeat" will forces the program to evaluate the loop condition again and "while" will decide whether to enter the loop again

+## Some Examples

+ -> the program output would be in italic

+ (1) : example1 2 = if 42 else 17 endif ;     *defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then insert 17*

+ 2 3 2 example1    *2 3 42*

+ (2) : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;    *defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a while loop;

+ 5 fac 42 120 - +       *42*     --note that the while loop would not break until the condition is true--